The next big journey – visiting Cuba, Mexico, and New Orleans

 Make sure that you have enough money for your stay.
 Cuba requires at least 50€ per day for the whole stay.
 A certain amount of cash is always recommended.
 You never know where and when you find a working ATM or a bank.

 Bonus tip: Make sure that you take a proper credit card with you.
 In general, I have good experience with Visa.
-It will not be a problem if you have a second one, just in case that the first one has any issues.
+It will not be a problem if you have a second one, just in case, the first one has any issues.
 Maybe to tell your bank or credit card provider that where you will go.
 It happened twice that my bank blocked my credit card after using it during one of my trips because they thought, somebody, has stolen it.

 a.)
 How to get there?